 STEP 2: Select Tool Box (if not visible select View | Tool Box)

-STEP 4: Drag and drop couple of button and a textbox (not textblock) and rename those as shown in the following image.
+STEP 4: Drag and drop a couple of buttons and a textbox (not textblock) and rename those as shown in the following image.

 The linear gauge example final one is shown below.
 If we press on the Start button then it will start reading the pressure sensor and display on the left side linear gauge.
 The Start button will be changed to Stop/Start.
 If the PLC is already running then it will show the status of the variable and set the text as needed.